 The Header and Footer Scripts section serves two text boxes where you can enter your custom scripts for the page headers and footers, like for example Google Analytics.

-Please note that you will need the Genesis Framework in order to activate and use a Genesis child theme.
-Purchased separately the price tag of the Genesis Framework is $59.95.
+Please note that you need the Genesis Framework in order to activate and use a Genesis child theme.
+Purchased separately the Genesis Framework is $59.95.

-If you already have a license for the Genesis Framework, you just need the Fabric8ted child theme for only $24.95.
+When you already have a license for the Genesis Framework, you only need StudioPress Fabric8ted.
+Otherwise, you get both for a reduced price.